eyekraft/website_shops_map/doc/index.rst

 	<div id="shop-list-snippet-wrapper" data-id="eyekraftShopMap1512116381857" shops-on-page="6" switch-to-map="true">

-* shop_ids='[<list of ids of "eyekraft.shop" model records to load to the snippet>]' It allows to show a limited number of certain shops.
+* shop_ids='[<list of ids of "eyekraft.shop" model records to load to the snippet>]' - It allows to show a limited number of certain shops.

-* lat='<value of latitude of the fixed map center>'
+* lat='<value of latitude of the fixed map center>'.

-* lon='<value of longitude of the fixed map center>' By default map has user coordinates by map center.
+* lon='<value of longitude of the fixed map center>' - By default map has user coordinates by map center.
 This options may override this.

 * zoom='<value of zoom level of the map>' - 1..9.

-* client-placemark='<true/false>' Visibility of the user placemark in the middle of the map.
+* client-placemark='<true/false>' - Visibility of the user placemark in the middle of the map.

-* switch-to-map='<true/false>' Flag to switch to map tab after shop-list loading.
+* switch-to-map='<true/false>' - Flag to switch to map tab after shop-list loading.
 It works on desktop screens only leaving list tab visible on mobile platforms.

-* shops-on-page='<count of shops to show on list tab at once>' Option adds 'More' button to the list.
+* shops-on-page='<count of shops to show on list tab at once>' - Option adds 'More' button to the list.

 * shops-on-page-mob='<count of shops to show on list tab at once on mobile screens>'.